 If your kid already has a clear way they play with dinosaurs, match the toy to that instinct rather than the size of the box.
 A collector who likes to learn species names will get more out of the JOYIN figure set than a flashy electronic toy.
 A kid who likes routines and care-taking will connect with the Primal Hatch egg in a way a static figure set cannot replace.

 If you are not sure yet what kind of dinosaur play your kid prefers, start with the JOYIN figure set.
-It is affordable, versatile, and works as a way to figure out what your child actually does once the dinosaurs are out of the box.
+It is versatile and works well as a way to figure out what your child actually does once the dinosaurs are out of the box.

 Final Thoughts